mcastorina/heavi/README.md

-# til
+# heavi
-`til` is a CLI utility to make text processing up until a point easier.
+`heavi` is a CLI utility to make text processing up until a point easier.

 ## Use cases
 * print a file until a matched line (exclusive)